 In February 2016, the FASB issued Accounting Standards Update 2016-02, "Leases (Topic 842)" ("ASU 2016-02") and issued subsequent amendments to the initial guidance during 2018, collectively referred to as "ASC 842".
 These updates supersede the lease guidance in ASC Topic 840, "Leases" and require the recognition of lease assets and lease liabilities by lessees for most leases previously classified as operating leases under ASC Topic 840.
 Leases will continue to be classified as either operating or finance.
-ASC 842 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2018, which is our fiscal year that began on February 1, 2019 (fiscal 2020).
-The Company adopted ASC 842 as of February 1, 2019 using the cumulative effect method and therefore the comparative information has not been restated and continues to be reported under ASC 840.
+ASC 842 was effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2018, which was our fiscal year that began on February 1, 2019 (fiscal 2020).
+The Company adopted ASC 842 as of February 1, 2019 using the cumulative effect method.

 As permitted under ASC 842, we have elected to apply the practical expedient to carry forward our current assessments of whether a contract contains a lease, lease classification, remaining lease terms and amounts capitalized as initial direct costs.
 We have also elected to apply the practical expedient not to recognize right-of-use (ROU) assets and lease liabilities for short-term leases that have a lease term of 12 months or less.
-The adoption of ASC 842 resulted in an increase to ROU assets and lease liabilities of \$10.4 million as of February 1, 2019.
+The adoption of ASC 842 resulted in an increase to ROU assets and lease liabilities of

+\$10.4 million as of February 1, 2019.
 The adoption of ASC 842 did not have a material impact on either our consolidated statement of operations or our consolidated statement of cash flows.

 In June 2016, the FASB issued Accounting Standards Update 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13") and issued subsequent amendments to the initial guidance during the 2019 calendar year, collectively referred to as "ASC 326".
 ASC 326 requires the measurement and recognition of expected credit losses for financial assets held at amortized cost.
 ASC 326 replaces the existing incurred loss impairment model with an expected loss model which requires the use of forward-looking information to calculate credit loss estimates.
-ASC 326 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2019, which is our fiscal year that began on February 1, 2020 (fiscal 2021).
+ASC 326 was effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2019, which was our fiscal year that began on February 1, 2020 (fiscal 2021).